Five projects that are protecting and restoring nature to tackle climate change

 The groundbreaking Global Safety Net (GSN) is the first comprehensive global-scale analysis of terrestrial areas, making a 'blueprint’ for saving critical ecosystems and stabilizing the Earth’s climate.
 The GSN shows that in order to reverse biodiversity loss and climate change, we must protect and restore 50% of the world’s lands and seas.

-Here are five innovative projects featured in the One Earth Project Marketplace that are working to protect and restore our planet’s biodiversity all over the world.
+Here are five innovative projects featured on the One Earth Global Navigator that are working to protect and restore our planet’s biodiversity all over the world.

 1. Protecting and Restoring the Last Native Forests of Gran Chaco in Argentina